 I organised a design workshop with our Product Manager and the team of engineers who would be working on the project.
-I always like to extend the invitation to others who might be able to help, like people who were involved with building the original version.
-That usually helps to identify potential pit-falls early on.
 The main aim of the workshop was to map out our assumptions about what the Arrange View should allow users to do, and how we might be able to improve the experience for them.

 I mapped out various journeys in Sketch and prepared these for a second, more rigorous round of user testing.

 Producers typically use Studio on a larger desktop screen.
 However, adding controls to our new Arrange View was a challenge.
 My original side-bar design used valuable space necessary for the main audio timeline.
 I also had to accommodate other global controls which we were unable to change as part of this project.

 I worked with the engineers to create a lightweight, clickable prototype which included enough interactivity to test the idea, without requiring a lot of time to build.
 We tested the prototype with five internal creative producers who were familiar with using Studio.
 Ideally I would have liked to have tested this with a few more users, but getting access to client-side users of Studio was difficult because they're so time-poor.
 Below you can see the output of one of these sessions.